RichardL64/Visual-Pinball/README.md

 VPX
   - SSF 10.7.vbs
+    - Automatically make PlaySoundAt work with objects that don't have .x , .y properties
+    - Factor surround sound SSF into a separate scripts file
-    - Standardise SSF code and make conversion/upgrade of tables easier
+    - Standardise SSF code and make conversion/upgrade of tables easier (for me)
     - Common existing code like JP's ball rolling in one place
-    - Factor surround sound SSF into a separate scripts file
-    - Abstract away objects that don't have .x , .y properties automatically so simple PlaySoundAt works on any object type
-    - Use Objext .x, .y, if not available use the ball position, if not avaialble play from the table centre